dongilbert/jstats-server/README.md

     * `log.database` - The logging level to use specifically for the `monolog.handler.database` logger; defaults to the `log.level` value (Note: if `database.debug` is set to true then this level will ALWAYS correspond to the debug level)

 ## Deployments
-* Joomla's Jenkins Build server will automatically push any code changes
+* Joomla's Jenkins server will automatically push any commits to the `master` branch to the production server
+    * TODO - Future iterations of this setup should require a passing Travis-CI build before deploying
+* Because of the use of custom delimiters in the database schema (which are not parsed correctly with PDO), database migrations are not automatically executed
-* Whoever merges to this repository then needs to run any migrations required by using the following command from the terminal: `php bin/stats database:migrate`
+* If a change is pushed that includes updates to the database schema, then the merger needs to log into the server and run any migrations required; the application's `database:migrate` command will take care of this
+    * `php /path/to/application/bin/stats database:migrate`
-* Don’t put anything with triggers that use different delimiters inside the migrations, those don’t get parsed out right by PDO so those bits I do have to manually run on the database when ready
+* Don’t put any triggers inside the migrations, those should be added to the main `etc/mysql.sql` schema file then manually run on the database using your preferred database management tool